 - Hide and Seek – Will the kids be able to find the 100 Hershey kisses you’ve hidden around the room?
 Celebrate a fun day by placing 100 Hershey kisses around the room.
 Although kids will have fun working together to find these, they’ll have even more fun eating them after!

 - Dressing Up – Nothing is cuter than a small child dressed like a 100-year-old.
 This 100th day of school, celebrate by having everyone in your class show up looking like they’re 100 years old.

 - Photo Booth – Set up a photo booth in your classroom.
 You can use your cell phone or an iPad to take pictures of the kids being silly and having fun.
 Post pictures on your bulletin board so that the entire class can see them.

-- Gumball Machine – Kids will love using bingo dabbers as they create these 100 days of school gumball machines by One Sharp Bunch.
+- Gumball Machine – Kids will love using bingo dabbers to create these 100 days of school gumball machines by One Sharp Bunch.